The Dark Mode Email Development and Design Guide

 Once Gmail, Apple Mail, and Outlook started offering dark mode, email marketers began paying attention too.
 Here’s how an old Email on Acid newsletter looked when we first started testing our own stuff in dark mode four years ago.
 It’s not terrible.
 But it’s not ideal either.

-Color inversion in dark mode emails
+Color inversion in dark mode: When your design flips

 In this example, purple may be a primary brand color you use for calls-to-action in emails.
 But the inverted green button may not fit your brand at all.